John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 vancouver festival, 1999.

-John Butcher was born in Brighton, England and has lived in London since the late 1970s.
+Butcher was born in Brighton but has lived in London since the late 1970s.

-After piano lessons at school, he started playing the saxophone at Surrey University, where he was studying physics.
+After school piano lessons he took up the saxophone at Surrey University, where he was studying physics.
 His first concerts were on keyboards in the avant rock group Habilis.

-Hearing musicians like John Surman, Stan Tracey and Louis Moholo triggered an enthusiasm for jazz, and he began playing in various groups - often with pianist Chris Burn - and sometimes his brother Phil Butcher on double bass.
+Hearing gigs by musicians like John Surman, Stan Tracey and Louis Moholo fed an interest in jazz and improvisation which he explored with pianist Chris Burn and sometimes his bass playing brother Phil Butcher.

 "Spin effects in the production and weak decay of heavy Quarks".

-He continued to work in Burns large Jazz Ensemble (winning a 1980 BBC Radio competition), and toured with London Contemporary Dance Theatre
+At the same time he continued to work in Burns Jazz Ensemble (BBC Big Band winners in 1980), and toured with London Contemporary Dance Theatre

 & New Arts Consort.

-At the same time, monthly concerts at the Workers' Music Association in Notting Hill Gate were an important musical laboratory, and, post doctorate, he left academia and went off with music; releasing the LP Fonetiks ('84) and playing in
+Monthly concerts at the Workers' Music Association in Notting Hill were an important laboratory, leading to his first LP Fonetiks and playing in

 Freelance (with Elton Dean).